Skip to main content

 To connect your doc to the domain you want it to be accessed with, follow these steps:

-1. From your doc’s Share settings (upper right corner of your doc), make sure that it is set to Anyone with the link - can view
+1. From your doc’s Share settings (upper right corner of your doc), make sure that it is set to Anyone with the link - can view.
+Learn more about accessing this setting here.

 2. Navigate to the Settings tab (from the gear icon in the upper right corner of your doc) and select the Publish this doc option

-3. Click the blue Publish doc button and publish your doc, making sure that Discoverable by anyone is toggled on.
+3. Click the blue Publish doc button and publish your doc.
+Learn more about publishing here.

 4. Under the Add a custom domain title, enter the domain you want your doc to connect to, such as “www.example.com”